shanahdt/MUSI3030/_sources/syllabus.txt

 (Thursday, August 29th), so if you have a preference for either a partner or a particular day or both, please come to class with your preferences in mind.
-I cannot guarantee that you will get your first choice, but you should feel assured that all the listening assignments are equally good.
+I cannot guarantee that you will get your first choice, but you should feel assured that I've tried to make all listening assignments equally interesting.
 Please include audio-visual elements in your presentation: listening excerpts, handouts, slideshow, etc. When listening to presentations by other students, be respectful and attentive, take notes, and be prepared to ask follow-up questions.
-I am expecting that those who belong to the same Comparison Group will be especially lively contributors to discussion, since they'll just have completed the same exercise.
+The half of the class that belongs to the same Comparison Group is likely to be especially lively contributors to the discussion, since they'll just have completed the same exercise.

 Final Paper
 =============